Werner Sombart: Late career and Nazism

-During the Weimar Republic, Sombart moved toward nationalism, and his relation to Nazism is still debated today.
+During the Weimar Republic, Sombart moved toward nationalism.

-In 1934 he published Deutscher Sozialismus where he claimed a "new spirit" was beginning to "rule mankind".
+In 1934, he published Deutscher Sozialismus where he claimed a "new spirit" was beginning to "rule mankind".
 The age of capitalism and proletarian socialism was over, with "German socialism" (National-Socialism) taking over.
 This German socialism puts the "welfare of the whole above the welfare of the individual".
 German socialism must effect a "total ordering of life" with a "planned economy in accordance with state regulations".
-The new legal system will confer on individuals "no rights but only duties" and that "the state should never evaluate individual persons as such, but only the group which represents these persons".
+The new legal system will confer on individuals "no rights but only duties", and "the state should never evaluate individual persons as such, but only the group which represents these persons".
 German socialism is accompanied by the Volksgeist (national spirit) which is not racial in the biological sense but metaphysical: "the German spirit in a Negro is quite as much within the realm of possibility as the Negro spirit in a German".
 The antithesis of the German spirit is the Jewish spirit, which is not a matter of being born Jewish or believing in Judaism but is a capitalistic spirit.
-The English people possess the Jewish spirit and the "chief task" of the German people and National Socialism is to destroy the Jewish spirit.
+The English people possess the Jewish spirit and the "chief task" of the German people and National Socialism is to destroy the Jewish spirit."

-However, his 1938 anthropology book, Vom Menschen, is clearly anti-Nazi, and was indeed hindered in publication and distribution by the Nazis.
-In his attitude towards the Nazis, he is often likened to Martin Heidegger as well as his younger friend and colleague Carl Schmitt, but it is clear that, while the latter two tried to be the vanguard thinkers for the Third Reich in their field and only became critical when they were too individualistic and elbowed out from their power positions, Sombart was always much more ambivalent.
-Sombart had many, indeed more than the typical proportion, of Jewish students, most of whom felt moderately positive about him after the war, although he clearly was no hero nor resistance fighter.

 One of Sombart's daughters, Clara, was married to Hans Gerhard Creutzfeldt, who first described the Creutzfeldt–Jakob disease.